tin0312/shortly-landing-page/README.md

 5. Create and set up a click event on the close menu icon.

 - Using `curl -I https://shrtlnk.dev/api/v2/link` to inspect the location header from the api endpoint server when making a HTTP request.
+- Using tailwind first utility class to improve cde performance.
+-  Using typescript to statically declare types for variables and functions.

 ### Built with

 - HTML
+- React
+- Typescript
 - Tailwind
 - Sass
 - [React](https://reactjs.org/) - JS library